sassbreak/sassbreak.github.io/_posts/2015-03-09-double-ampersand-mixin.md

 }
 {% endhighlight %}

-This keeps first column flush with the left side of the page, while the others get a `20px` left margin.
+This keeps the first column flush with the left side of the page, while the others get a `20px` left margin.

 ##The Mixin